 The start of the year very much continued in the same vein as 2020: unpredictable and frantic.
 There was turmoil in Washington which was gobbled up by spectators all over the globe.
 In the US, there is a new president and the Covid pandemic is still raging while countries are struggling to plan the jabs properly.
-And then… there was Wallstreebets.
+And then… there was Wallstreebets and Gamestop.
 An attempt to summarize and reflect on events that shocked everyone who is interested in stock trading, as well as plenty who aren’t.

 What is Wallstreebets?

 Wallstreetbets, or WSB, is a subreddit which in turn is basically a forum where people can have all kinds of discussions.
 Those on WSB share their takes on the prospects of certain stocks, and don’t shy away from sharing their losses neither.
 It is not a new community and has in fact been around for several years.
 What is new, is their huge spike in numbers of members.
 At the moment of writing it passed the 8.5 million users.
 That is a stunning number.
 What caused this spike?

 Heads started turning when the forum zoomed in on the stock of Gamestop, an American retailer of games, which has been struggling in recent years.
 There was some room for optimism on the community as the company was rumoured to shift some of their business online.
 That is only a very small part of the story however.
 The people at WSB also noted the Gamestop stock was significantly shorted…

 What is shorting?